-- > First of all, the facilitator provides an overview of the Results Matrix deriving from the municipal selfassessment for the respective pillar. - > The scores and patterns of responses per municipal department are broadly analysed, theme by theme; the colour coding helps structuring the discussion starting from the questions within the themes showing the lowest score (red), for which more attention is needed to build the city's resiliency, to those showing the highest scores (green). - > The following questions could guide the discussion: - > Do you agree that the questions with the lowest scores (coloured in red) correspond to the most pressing issues to be addressed? - Is there one municipal department that tends to answer more positively or negatively than others?
-Can you think of a possible explanation? - > A more in-depth discussion is then carried out for each theme under the resilience pillar being analysed.
-For example, in table 6 in the next page, the first question to be discussed is number 7 (as it corresponds to the lowest score), followed by number 9 and number 8.
+- > First of all, the facilitator provides an overview of the Results Matrix deriving from the municipal selfassessment for the respective pillar. - > The scores and patterns of responses per municipal department are broadly analysed, theme by theme; the colour coding helps structuring the discussion starting from the questions within the themes showing the lowest score (red), for which more attention is needed to build the city's resilience, to those showing the highest scores (green). - > The following guestions could guide the discussion: - > Do you agree that the questions with the lowest scores (coloured in red) correspond to the most pressing issues to be addressed? - Is there one municipal department that tends to answer more positively or negatively than others?
+Can you think of a possible explanation?